The spray and pray phase

 The big name trap

 Here is where my brain betrays me.
-A familiar logo shows up and suddenly I am ignoring the fact that the role wants five years of something I have barely touched.
-I convince myself I can "grow into it" because the company looks good on a CV.
+A familiar logo shows up and suddenly I am ignoring the fact that the role wants five years of experience in something I have barely touched.
+I convince myself I can “grow into it” because the company looks good on a CV.

 I have wasted hours on applications like this.
 Nice rejection email, if I got one at all.